scientific-python/scientific-python-hugo-theme/doc/content/features.md

 front page.
 If you don't want that, remove the `/content/en/news` folder.

 By default, news items link to the `/news` category page (which lists all news items).
 You can override that by setting `newsLink` in the preamble of any news post.

+### Single page news

+If you prefer to list all your news items on one page, you may do so in `/news.md`, instead of adding posts to `/news`.
+Set the `newsHeader` parameter in the preamble of that document to populate the banner on the front page.

 ## Team gallery